Do’s and Don’ts in communication, dissemination and exploitation of H2020 projects

 For most project teams in research and innovation actions, Communication, Dissemination and Exploitation measures are a necessary evil of getting funding.
 Consequently, the activities planned in these areas are often the result of last minute efforts lacking clearly defined targets and outputs.

-The IPR Helpdesk is aware of this problem and has published a guide on «Making the Most of Your H2020 Project – Boosting the impact of your project though effective communication, dissemination and exploitation».
+The IPR Helpdesk is aware of this problem and has published a guide on «Making the Most of Your H2020 Project – Boosting the impact of your project through effective communication, dissemination and exploitation».
 Yet, as most project teams want to focus on their research and have no time to read a 36-page guide on something they see as a task of little importance, this isn’t going to help you.
 This is why we have gone through the document for you and – adding our own experience and expertise – have come up with the most important Do’s and Don’ts to maximize the impact of your project.

 Do: Know the difference

 Whilst every person involved in EU projects has heard of the terms Communication, Dissemination and Exploitation, there is still a lot of confusion about what exactly they mean.
 This isn’t helped by the fact, that all three are often strongly linked and boundaries can be blurry.
-The table below gives you a quick overview of the different terms and related objective.
+The table below gives you a quick overview of the different terms and related objectives.

 Table1: Definition of Communication, Dissemination & Exploitation (adapted from the IPR Helpdesk)